Adam-Moujar/UltraLearning/notes.md

 I admire the approach of ultralearning.
 Something that I continously strive for is to be great at what I love.
 To be great at coding, to great at speaking to be great at my hobbies.

-A quote that I embodies why is:<br/>
+A quote that embodies why this is so important to me is:<br/>
 "Being good means being free" - Haikyu!!
 (My favourite piece of fiction ever)<br/>
 I want to be great to not be tied down to anything.
 And I think ultralearning is what I need to make that true.